 Netball – King’s Netball plays league matches each weekend for both the Mixed League and Ladies League, and enters a cuppers tournament in Lent term for both teams.
 The society is made up of team members from all years and subjects across college.

 Squash – King’s College has a thriving squash community open to all.
-We have free access to arguably the best courts in Cambridge (refurbished in 2011), located centrally next to the UL.
+We have free access to arguably the best courts in Cambridge, located centrally next to the UL, just out the back of King’s.
 We provide racquets and balls so that anyone can come down and play squash.
 Squash is a fantastic sport, providing both excellent stress relief from work and also much needed exercise (regularly voted the world’s healthiest sport).
 There are 2 competitive teams who play in the college leagues consisting of undergrads, grads and fellows, meaning there is a diverse range of players and an opportunity for people to get to know other members of the college.
 Those who don’t wish to play competitively can come down to club night (hosted weekly) or book a court for themselves and a friend to come down and play at any time.
 There are at least 50 players who play regularly and a whole range of abilities!

 Tennis – For the last two years, we have competed quite successfully in the college cuppers.
 Last season we reached the semi-final in cuppers and ended the league at the end of our division – a result we of course hope to improve this year!

 Yoga – Twice a week in term King’s hosts yoga classes by local yoga teachers.
 Perfect for stress-relief and exercise!

 There are also opportunities to represent King’s by competing against other colleges in a variety of sports for which there aren’t specific college teams.
 These include cross-country, athletics, swimming, cycling, skiing and pool: usually the university teams host a “cuppers” tournament which you can enter for King’s.
 Information about these comes out during each year.